Baby Proofing Handyman | Phoenix East Valley AZ

 How much does baby proofing cost for an East Valley home?

 It varies.
 A basic job with gates, furniture anchoring, and edge guards runs $800 to $1,500.
-Homes with pools, multiple staircases, or extensive work can be $2,000 to $3,500.
+Homes with pools, multiple staircases, or extensive work run $2,000 to $3,500.
 We provide a detailed quote before we start.

 Can I baby proof my home myself?

 Some of it, sure.
 Outlet covers and adhesive guards are fine for a homeowner.
-But gates, furniture anchoring, and pool barriers should be done by someone who understands how to anchor into stucco and block correctly.
+Gates, furniture anchoring, and pool barriers should be done by someone who knows how to anchor into stucco and block correctly.
 That's where professional installation matters.

 What's the difference between pressure-mount and hardware-mount gates?

 Pressure-mount gates use tension to hold them in place.
-They're fast to install and removable, which is good for temporary barriers in doorways.
+They're fast to install and removable, which works for temporary barriers in doorways.
 Hardware-mount gates bolt directly into framing.
-They're permanent, they're rock solid, and they're what you need at the top of stairs or leading to a pool.
-Pressure mounts alone are not adequate for high-risk areas.
+They're permanent, rock solid, and what you need at the top of stairs or leading to a pool.
+Pressure mounts alone aren't adequate for high-risk areas.

 Get Your East Valley Home Baby Proofed

 Your home is beautiful.
 It's also full of hazards if you have a crawling, climbing, curious kid in it.
-A professional baby proofing job isn't an extravagance — it's basic safety.
+Professional baby proofing isn't an extravagance it's basic safety.
 Rene has been doing this for 15 years.
 He knows East Valley homes.
 He knows what holds up in Arizona heat.
 He knows the difference between adequate and actually safe.
-Book online or contact us today for a baby proofing consultation.
+Book online today for a baby proofing consultation.